timker/docs/docs/_documentation/Json-jsv-and-xml.md

 ---
-#File header for Jekyll to pick up
+topic: formats
+title: JSON, JSV and XML
+priority: 2
 ---
-# JSON, JSV and XML

 ServiceStack supports of course the most-used two webservices formats: XML and JSON.
 By default, the [ServiceStack.Text](https://github.com/ServiceStack/ServiceStack.Text) serializer is used for JSON - it's the fastest JSON serializer for .Net!

 ServiceStack also provides a format called JSV: